elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 ssh-keygen -t rsa -b 4096
 ```

 In this environment, Linux hosts are not automatically registered in DNS.
-To avoid unnecessary DNS changes and approval workflows, hostname resolution
-is handled locally using /etc/hosts, while Ansible inventory relies on hostnames only.
+To avoid unnecessary DNS changes and approval workflows, hostname resolution is handled locally using `/etc/hosts`, while the Ansible inventory relies on hostnames only.

 ```
 sudo nano /etc/hosts